 On February 26th, 2019, the Loudoun County School Board voted 5 to 4 to add “sexual orientation” and “gender identity” language to the LCPS Equal Opportunity Policy.
+On Jan 12, 2021 the board voted 7-2 (Beatty and Morse opposed) to add gender expression.
 The policy now reads:

 POLICY 1040: EQUAL OPPORTUNITY FOR EQUITABLE, SAFE AND INCLUSIVE ENVIRONMENT

 The Loudoun County School Board is committed to providing for an equitable, safe and inclusive working environment.